joenorris000/Portfolio/Showcase Projects/NFL_combine/NFL_Combine.md

 ---
-title: "W06 Task: Data to Answer Questions"
+title: "Many Stats Are Important to Get Drafted but Which Are the Most Important?"
 author: "Joseph Norris"
-date: "May 04, 2023"
+date: "May 11, 2023"
 output:
   html_document:
     keep_md: true